Timeline of the July Uprising: 16 July

 At around 12:15 am, members of the Chhatra League attacked Jahangirnagar University students using firearms.
 The students took shelter at the vice-chancellor's residence after breaking its lock.
 Around 300 Chhatra League members, armed with galvanised pipes and sticks, threw bricks and glass bottles at the students.
-Shots were reportedly fired, injuring two journalists, including one from Dhaka Tribune and over 50 student protesters.
+Shots were reportedly fired, injuring two journalists (including one from Dhaka Tribune) and over 50 student protesters.

 Police arrived to control the situation, while both groups positioned themselves outside the vice-chancellor's residence.
 Students claimed the attackers included outsiders, some in their forties.
-Later on, the sub-inspector of the Ashulia Police Department instead decided to blame the students by stating that the protesters are to blame for causing "this mayhem".
+Later, the sub-inspector of the Ashulia Police Department blamed the students, stating that the protesters were responsible for causing 'this mayhem'.

-A violent incident involving police and students demanding quota reforms took place in front of Begum Rokeya University in Rangpur between 2:30 PM and 3:00 PM.
+A violent incident involving police and students demanding quota reforms took place in front of Begum Rokeya University, Rangpur between 2:30 PM and 3:00 PM.
 Police resorted to lathi charges and firing during the incident.
 According to Dr. Md.
-Yunus Ali, Director of Rangpur Medical College Hospital, a Begum Rokeya University student named Abu Sayed died after being brought to the hospital with gunshot wounds.
+Yunus Ali, Director of Rangpur Medical College, a Begum Rokeya University student named Abu Sayed died after being brought to the hospital with gunshot wounds.

 At around 3:30 PM, it was reported that in the Farmgate–Khamarbari area, Chhatra League assailants attacked protestors with sticks.
 When the protestors took shelter in the Farmgate metro station, the assailants entered and started to beat the students, which was witnessed by the passengers.
 Police were allegedly deployed to control the situation.
 However, DMTCL, the authority responsible for the operation for the Dhaka Metro Rail, denied these claims and stated that guards of the station drove the "miscreants" away as they entered with bamboo sticks.
 They also stated that there was no damage to the station.
 However, they announced plans to close some of the gates of the station complex for some time to prevent the recurrence of such incidents.